 I had been in Los Angeles (fifty miles to the south of me) to visit a client, and had to park several blocks away.
 On the corner at the intersection where I was crossing was a bicycle shop.
 It had been many years since I had purchased a bicycle, but I was early for my appointment and decided to go in and have a look around for a few minutes.

 A man who introduced himself to me right away as “Tony” took me on a tour of the shop.
-It was nostalgic to see rows of bikes from the past, such as Schwinn Stingrays with high handlebars and banana seats.
+It was nostalgic to see rows of bikes from the past, such as Schwinn Stingrays with high handlebars and banana seats that had been a part of my childhood and ten speeds with skinny tires like I had ridden during my teen years.
 He shared the history of the shop, and then asked me some questions to find out more about me and to see if I was a true prospect or just looking.
 And then it happened.

 Tony took me down a long aisle where touring bikes and cruisers were lined up according to color, size, and brand.
 At one point I stopped in my tracks as I gazed upon a bicycle from a company called Felt.
 The model was “El Guapo”, meaning handsome or good looking in Spanish.
 I stroked the seat and the handlebars.
 I gently pulled the bike out of the lineup to inspect it more closely.
 At Tony’s urging I sat atop the ample seat and placed my feet carefully on the pedals.
 I was in love.